gorchev-focal/pb-widgetbook/README.md

 ## Viewing the Documentation

-You can view the full documentation for Propertybox UI elements at [[(https://docs.page/FocalAgent-Ltd/pb-widgetbook)](https://docs.page/FocalAgent-Ltd/pb-widgetbook).
+You can view the full documentation for Propertybox UI elements at <a href="https://docs.page/FocalAgent-Ltd/pb-widgetbook" target="_blank">https://docs.page/FocalAgent-Ltd/pb-widgetbook</a>.

 ## Contributing to the Documentation